DexterInd/Raspbian_For_Robots/README.md

 We have detailed step by step instructions on how to [install this image onto an SD Card here.](http://www.dexterindustries.com/howto/raspberry-pi-tutorials/install-raspbian-for-robots-image-on-an-sd-card/)

+## Features

+Default hostname is dex.
+Default user is pi.
+Default password is raspberry.
+Change the hostname directly on the sdcard.
+Open "hostname" in a file editor and change the name to the hostname you desire. noVNC
+Terminal

 ## This Repository

 These scripts manage to update the Raspbian for Robots image.
 These changes are all executed using the Update button on the LXE Desktop of the Raspberry Pi.